narke/gcc-cross-compiler/README.md

         CROSS_PREFIX environment variable.
 If the variable is not defined, /usr/local/cross/ is used as default.

-        If --no-install is present, the toolchain still uses the CROSS_PREFIX as the target directory but the installation copies the files into PKG/ subdirectory without affecting the actual root file system.
+        If '--install no' is present, the toolchain still uses the CROSS_PREFIX as the target directory but the installation copies the files into PKG/ subdirectory without affecting the actual root file system.
 That is only useful if you do